GameVTeam/PeojectGuideline/README.md

 * All the commit messages should follow [Commit Message Rules](#4.2).
 * **Never force push.**
 * Inform maintainer before performing a merge operation.
+* Do not consider the version control system as a cloud drive.
+* One feature( or fix), one commit.
+* Do not submmit unfinished work.

 ### 4.2 Commit Messages